yingfeng916/ETL-project/README.md

 The potential use of the data is to identify

-the categories of videos Canadians prefer to watch during the pandemic the factors that affect the popularity of certain videos Advertisement strategies that could be utilized by Youtube to promote material and generate revenues provide insights to video makers on what type of videos to make during this period
+- The categories of videos Canadians prefer to watch during the pandemic
+- The factors that affect the popularity of certain videos
+- Advertisement strategies that could be utilized by Youtube to promote material and generate revenues
+- Provide insights to video makers on what type of videos to make during this period

 ![](ERDdiagram.png)